← Back home

 The Predictive Validity Problem

 Why Better Biology Beats Bigger Models.
-AI-bio's data problem is not mainly data volume.
-It is biological fidelity.
+Biopharma doesnt need more data, it needs biological fidelity.
 Models trained on weak experimental systems learn weak proxies for human biology.
-The investor question is what the predictive validity of the system generating the training data actually is.
+The question is what the predictive validity of the system generating the training data actually is.

 Published